 Our program is different from other offices on Capitol Hill.
 The D.C. internship program culminates in a capstone presentation for the Congressmember on an issue that the intern is passionate about.
 This allows each intern to explore an issue in a professional setting and discuss solutions with a Member of Congress.
 The project has consistently been a highlight for interns during their time in the D.C. office.

-The application for the Summer 2017 Washington, DC Internship Program is now open.
-It will close Friday, March 10, 2017.
+The application for the Summer 2017 Washington, DC Internship Program is now closed.

 Apply for an internship in my Washington, D.C. office.
 Please email Zachary Seidl with any questions or concerns.